Will your next RMS have these key features?

 Avoid choosing the wrong product.
-Use this handy list to understand the features you really don’t want to live without.
+Use this handy list to understand the key records management software features you really don’t want to live without.

 #1: Is It 100% Web-Based?